utshomax/postman-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 ## Next steps

-After creating a **Run in Postman** button, you might want to share your API even more widely by creating documentation in a public workspace.
+After creating a **Run in Postman** button, you can share your API even more widely by creating documentation in a public workspace.

 * To learn how to create API documentation in Postman, visit [Documenting your API](/docs/publishing-your-api/documenting-your-api/).
 * To learn how to add your documentation to your public workspaces, visit [Publishing your docs](/docs/publishing-your-api/publishing-your-docs/).